+Our research contribution exists within the context of these challenges.
+In terms of trust we are proposing a traceability model that can capture systems requirements at different levels of granularity and trace these requirement to the related design, code, and test cases.
+With respect to the configuration and portability, the proposed model shall not be dependent on any platform; it shall be configured with any operating system.
+In addition, the model shall be easily integrated with other software applications that facilitate traceability.
+Finally, regarding extensibility, the model shall be able to accommodate future traceability needs without changing the design of the traceability model.

-Traceability has originated in Requirement Engineering and permeated Model Driven Engineering and Systems Engineering.
-We provide in this chapter a discussion about the definitions of traceability in SWE and Systems Engineering.
+The rest of the chapter provides a discussion about the definitions of traceability in Software Engineering and Systems Engineering.
 In addition, we show the effort that has been done in terms of trace links classification.

-Traceability is defined by the IEEE [48][16] as “the degree to which a relationship can be established between two or more products of the development process, especially products having a predecessor-successor or master-subordinate relationship to one another”.
-This definition applies to traceability in Requirement Engineering, Model Driven Engineering, and Systems Engineering as well.
+Traceability concepts Traceability is defined by the IEEE [16] as “the degree to which a relationship can be established between two or more products of the development process, especially products having a predecessor-successor or master-subordinate relationship to one another”.
+This definition applies to traceability in Requirements Engineering, Model Driven Engineering, and Systems Engineering as well.